neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 SELECT NOW();
 ```

 In this example, we use the [`NOW()`](../postgresql-date-functions/postgresql-now) function in the `SELECT` statement.
-It’ll return the current date and time of the PostgreSQL server.
+It'll return the current date and time of the PostgreSQL server.

 ## Summary